couchbaselabs/restful-angularjs-dotnet/README.md

 ### Database

 This project requires Couchbase 4.0 or higher in order to function because it makes use of the N1QL query language.
-With Couchbase Server installed, create a new bucket called **restful-sample** or whatever you've named it in your **config.json** file.
+With Couchbase Server installed, create a new bucket called **restful-sample** or whatever you've named it in your App.config file.

 We're not done yet.
 In order to use N1QL queries in your application you must create a primary index on your bucket.
 This can be done by using the Couchbase Query Client (CBQ).